 In cycling there are rules of the road that we all follow.
 Passed down through experienced riders and club mates, we follow these to stay safe out on our rides.
 But what are the real rules of the road?
 As well as following traffic laws, there are rules specific to cyclists that are detailed in sections 59 to 82 of the Highway Code.
-Although not a statement of the law in itself, as detailed in our Can A Cyclist Be Sued If They Cause An Accident article, the rules can be used in the insurance process to prove negligence.
+Although not a statement of the law in itself (although many of the rules are indeed legal requirements), as detailed in our Can A Cyclist Be Sued If They Cause An Accident article, the rules may be used in the insurance process to prove negligence.
 Let’s take a look at some of the most important ones to remember.

 The first rule we’ll pick up on is all about what to wear on the bike.
 Now, we know that everyone has their own individual style on the bike (and off) so rule 59 is more like advice.
 It refers to the wearing of properly fitted helmets, appropriate clothing and reflective kit, but as it’s not an actual law, what you wear when cycling is a personal choice.

 On the other hand, cycling at night with the correct lights is an absolute must.
 This means a powerful white front light and a red rear light.
 Rule 60 also states that the front light can be on a flashing setting, but it should be on a steady beam when not riding in a lit-up area.
 To help prevent any issues with lights, especially when the days get shorter, a good tip is to either keep a spare pair at work or have a specific compartment for them in your bag where they live permanently.
 This way, remembering lights becomes a part of your daily schedule.